Wright Library - Princeton Theological Seminary

 I know what I’m looking for …

 Explore millions of print and electronic books and journals, along with a vast array of digital resources, special collections and archives.
-Wright Library has the tools to find what you need to delve deep into theological research.
+Wright Library has the tools you need for deep theological research.

 Show me around …

-Welcome to Wright Library’s hub for intellectual community.
-From reference resources and research guides to tutorials on using the catalog, we’re always happy to connect you with the scholarly resources you need.
+Welcome!
+From reference resources and research guides to tutorials and consultations, Wright Library is here to connect you with the scholarly resources you need.

 Limitless Access to Knowledge